Skip to main content

 Audible’s new impermanent subscription

 TL;DR: Audible announced a new, cheaper subscription tier yesterday.
-Similar to its long-standing Premium option, the new $8.99 monthly Standard subscription gives users one credit to add a book to their library—but here’s the twist: Should they cancel their membership, all the titles will be stripped from their shelf.
+The new $8.99 monthly Standard subscription lets users add one book to their library per month—but here’s the twist: Should they cancel their membership, all the titles will be stripped from their shelf.
 The move comes amid a wave of subscription fatigue and frustration around digital asset ownership and begs the question: Does anyone actually want this?

 What happened: Prior to the Standard subscription announcement, Audible only had a Premium $14.95-a-month option, in which subscribers receive a credit to buy an audiobook “to keep,” even if they cancel their subscription (although even they could see titles disappear if, for example, Audible loses the licensing rights in their region).
-The new tier seems to be the first of its kind in which subscribers pay for a credit, which is then used solely for access, rather than ownership.
+The new tier is part of a growing shift in subscribers paying for things they didn’t have to previously.
 Plus, it locks subscribers into the Audible platform or they risk losing everything.

 Why it matters: Audible’s Standard membership is something that could only happen in the digital realm—if you’re a Book of the Month subscriber and you cancel your membership, the books you paid for can’t be taken off your IRL shelf.